ardagnir/athame/README.md

 Haha, no.

 ####This is awesome!
 Can I help?
-The best way to help is to look at the issue section and submit pathes to fix bugs.
+The best way to help is to look at the issue section and submit patches to fix bugs.

-If you have a shell that I'm missing, you can also try making a patch to communicate between it and athame (see athame_readline.h and athame_zsh.h for the functions you need to implement).
+If you have a shell that I'm missing, you can also try making a patch to communicate between it and Athame (see athame_readline.h and athame_zsh.h for the functions you need to implement).

 ####What about donations?
 I'm not accepting any currently, but thanks.